-- 1. Applicant nationality and residence: The lead applicant must: - a.
-Hold current citizenship of an African country, with a preference for those from West, East, Central, and/or Southern Africa. - b.
-In addition, the lead applicant must either currently reside in an African country, OR must have resided in an African country at some point during the past 24 months AND demonstrate an intention to work in an African country at least in the next one-two years. - c.
+- 1. Applicant nationality and residence: The primary applicant MUST: - a.
+Hold current citizenship of an African country, with a preference for those from West, East, Central, and/or Southern Africa. - Either currently reside in an African country OR must have resided in an African country for two weeks or more during the past 24 months counting from February 2025 AND demonstrate an intention to work in an African country in the next one-two years, at least.

 The primary applicant can name additional research team members, and there are no restrictions on the nationality or residency status of these others.
-However, there is a strong preference for research teams composed of African citizenresidents in the majority. - 2.
-Geography: The proposed research must be conducted in West, East, Central, or Southern Africa.
+However, there is a strong preference for research teams composed of African citizen-residents in the majority.

+- 2. Geography: The proposed research must be conducted in West, East, Central, or Southern Africa.
 This can include one or more countries. - 3.
-Research type: Research proposed for this award must be related to the intersection of literacy and education for children or youth (ages 0-21) with disabilities, defined as having any disability or disabilities and/or special education need(s) as defined by the U.S. Individuals with Disabilities Education Act (IDEA) or by the relevant country's own disability/special needs definitions.
+Research type: Research proposed for this prize must be related to the intersection of literacy and education for children or youth (ages 0-21) with disabilities, defined as having any disability or disabilities and/or special education need(s) as defined by the U.S. Individuals with Disabilities Education Act (IDEA) or by the relevant country's own disability/special needs definitions.
 The proposed research can include exploratory or explanatory research; ongoing and new studies are eligible for support. - 4.
-Research period: Research proposed for this award should be completed and results made available within 18 months of any award made in March 2024.
+Research period: Research proposed for this prize should be completed and results made available within 18 months of any prize awarded in March 2025.